AICCRA Annual Report 2023

 LEVERAGING INCLUSION

-Women and youth have a vital role to play in the uptake of climate-smart practices, by Faustina Obeng Adomaa
+Women and youth play a vital role in the uptake of climate-smart practices, by Faustina Obeng Adomaa

 In 2023, women have continued to be active agents in the scaling of climate-smart technologies and information services through AICCRA activities.
 Of the 4 million individuals we reached this year, 1.6 million were women.